icl-art/avionics/astra/README.md

 * Writing to flash is much slower than writing to RAM, so we actually store the data in a buffer in RAM, and periodically flush it to flash.

 * The RP2040 has Programmable IO and a DMA controller which means that the each sensor can write to the RAM buffer in parallel with other sensors.
+(Note this may need custom drivers for the sensors)

 * The RP2040 has 2 cores, so we use 2 buffers, Buf 0 is used by Core 0, to write records into, and Buf 1 is written into flash by Core 1.
 When Buf 0 is full and Core 1 is finished, the buffers are swapped.